 Continuing Medical Education Information

-A physician assistant who does not complete the required hours of approved CME during the two-year period immediately preceding the expiration date of the license is ineligible for renewal unless the licensee has been granted a CME waiver or is renewing the license as inactive.
+• Physician assistants who have not completed the required hours of approved CME during the two-year period immediately preceding the expiration date of their license is ineligible for renewal unless the licensee has been granted a CME waiver or inactive status.

-Upon the completion of the required CMEs, physician assistants are required to retain records issued by an approved continuing medical education provider for a period of four (4) years.
-Records issued by an approved continuing medical education provider shall indicate the title of the course or program attended, the dates of attendance, and the hours assigned to the course or program.
+• Physician assistants are required to retain records issued by an approved CME provider for a period of four (4) years.
+Records issued by an approved CME provider shall indicate the title of the course or program attended, the dates of attendance, and the hours assigned to the course or program.

 Approved Continuing Medical Education Programs

-Continuing medical education programs are approved by the Physician Assistant Board (Board) for CME if they are designated as Category I (Preapproved) by one of the following sponsors:
+Pursuant to CCR section 1399.616, programs are approved by the Board for CME if they are designated as Category I (Preapproved) by one of the following sponsors:

 • American Academy of Physician Assistants (AAPA)